Mental Health Facilities Sumter County, SC

 Santee/wateree Mental Health Center Carolina Place

-Santee/wateree Mental Health Center Carolina Place is a mental health treatment center in Sumter County, SC, located at 1116 Alice Drive, 29150 zip code area.
-Santee/wateree Mental Health Center Carolina Place provides telemedicine/telehealth and outpatient treatment.
-Santee/wateree Mental Health Center Carolina Place offers group therapy, behavior modification and individual psychotherapy to adults and young adults.
-Santee/wateree Mental Health Center Carolina Place also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services at Santee/wateree Mental Health Center Carolina Place consist of family psychoeducation, illness management and recovery and mentoring/peer support/consumer-run services.
+Santee/wateree Mental Health Center Carolina Place is a mental health clinic in Sumter County, South Carolina, located at 1116 Alice Drive, 29150 zip code.
+Santee/wateree Mental Health Center Carolina Place offers outpatient treatment and telemedicine/telehealth.
+Santee/wateree Mental Health Center Carolina Place provides dialectical behavior therapy, cognitive behavioral therapy and psychotropic medication to young adults and adults.
+Santee/wateree Mental Health Center Carolina Place also supports people requiring dual diagnosis treatment and people with serious mental illness.
+Some other services provided by Santee/wateree Mental Health Center Carolina Place include family psychoeducation, psychosocial rehabilitation services and education services.

 Santee/wateree Mental Health Center Sumter Clinic